impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-3-content.md

     - 1 = stdout
     - 2 = stderr"

-One additional thing to call out is from [the 2nd Google result, from Microsoft](https://web.archive.org/web/20230225220140/https://learn.microsoft.com/en-us/cpp/c-runtime-library/stdin-stdout-stderr?view=msvc-170){:target="_blank" rel="noopener"}:

-> By default, standard input is read from the keyboard, while standard output and standard error are printed to the screen.

-So... the output of the code between our curly braces would normally be printed to the screen, but instead we're printing it to... the screen?
-That doesn't make sense- why would we redirect something from one place and to the same place?

-It's helpful to stop associating `stdout` and `stderr` with "the screen" and *start* thinking of them as two ends of a pipe.
-We can chain this pipe to other pipes any way we want.
-And, importantly, **so can other people**.
-So if we redirect the output of our `abort` function to `stderr`, then someone else can pick up where we left off, and send the output of `stderr` anywhere they want.
+The cool thing here is that, if we redirect the output of our `abort` function to `stderr`, then someone else can pick up where we left off, and send the output of their `stderr` anywhere they want.

-This idea of chaining and composing things together using (among other things) `stdin`, `stdout`, and `stderr` makes our job as `bash` programmers way easier, and is one of the Big Ideas™ of UNIX.

 A website called Guru99 seems to have [some good content on redirection](https://web.archive.org/web/20230309072616/https://www.guru99.com/linux-redirection.html){:target="_blank" rel="noopener"}.
 For example: